top of page

 Save, Steve, Sam and Justein hiking Hidden Palms Oasis trail

-A wind storm over the weekend but a glitch into their plans, but we still made it to Joshua Tree National Park for some iconic photo stops.
+A wind storm over the weekend disrupted their plans, but we still managed to reach Joshua Tree National Park for some iconic photo stops.

 Sam and Justein under rocks at Joshua Tree National Park